mehdisolhan/mini-news-app/README.md

 With free developer account, NewsAPI can only bring 20 news at a time.
 Therefore, there was no need for pagination.
 At the same time, there was no need to filter sources, as it brought about 50-60 in news sources.

+### User Interface Changes

+- News title changes dynamically
+- The product name on the top left leads to the homepage
+- An animation has been added to the menu on the left and news on the page.
+Thus, the user will be able to see the animation when adding favorites or scrolling down the page
+- News cards have been made more clear.
+When hover, box-shadow is shown
+- Theme and theme colors have been made warmer
+- The font was changed to Titillium Web font
+- Trend topics have been added to the top menu
+- Returning effect to the icons on the page has been made
+- The design of the Scrollbar in the left menu has become compatible with the page
+- Responsive design is made in the left menu
+- Navigation button has been added to the left menu
+- Which newspaper has been selected has now become more specific
+- The selected topic in the top menu has been made more specific
+- The search screen has been reworked

 ## Code Review

 The project was created with the following npm command